 Customer is responsible for, and shall manage, any oversubscription.

-Service Schedule Modification.
+Service Schedule Modification

 No modification of this Service Schedule shall be effective or binding unless it is made in writing and signed by an authorized representative of each Party.

-Entire Agreement.
+Entire Agreement

 This Service Schedule, and all terms and conditions of the MSA, is the entire agreement between the Parties with respect to the Services ordered under this Service Schedule and supersedes any and all prior or contemporaneous agreements, representations, statements, negotiations, and undertakings written or oral with respect to the subject matter of Services ordered under this Service Schedule.